 Toiletries were located both at the tub and in the shower and are made by ‘lauratonatto‘.
 One bottle had to be a week’s supply easy, if not more.
-Suffice it say, I may still have a few bottles of these at home with me!
+Suffice it to say, I may still have a few bottles of these at home with me!

 But the best part of this suite is the door in the bathroom that led to our own quiet oasis smack dab in the middle of Milan – our own terrace with views of the Duomo’s spires.

-For the next three nights, I lived (what I consider) the life of luxury.
-We usually only fly coach (one time have I splurged for business class using points) on miles, but I absolutely love having a nice hotel room.
+For the next three nights, I lived (what I consider) a life of luxury.
+We usually only fly coach (one time I splurged for business class using points) on miles, but I absolutely love having a nice hotel room.
 I’m not a big food person either – I can get by taking sandwiches to the park or eating pizza (we are in Italy!).

 Globalist breakfast at the Park Hyatt Milan

 Breakfast is served in La Cupola restaurant which you see immediately upon entering the Park Hyatt from the street.
 It is right in the middle of the first floor and has a glass dome that provides a ‘courtyard view’ to rooms that encircle the inside of the hotel

 The restaurant is open from 7:00 am – 12:30 am.